Personal Finance

 4. Try to only use funds for emergencies: While the occasional dip into your emergency fund for non-emergency situations may be okay, you should ultimately strive to only use it when you need it most.

 5. Monitor your progress: Plan to regularly check your budget, goals, and spending habits to ensure you’re staying on track.
-Try using a financial wellness app, like Upwise, to better help you manage and monitor your money.
+Try using a financial wellness app to better help you manage and monitor your money.

 Emergency fund alternatives